metamath/lamp-guide/docs/11/index.md

 In this case, our individual assertion tab is showing us the proof of `mp2`.

-Each individual assertion table begins with a summary of what ti is, including a brief natural language description, a list of its hypotheses (if any), and its conclusion.
+Each individual assertion table begins with a summary of what it is, including a brief natural language description, a list of its hypotheses (if any), and its conclusion.